kwr14/langs/README.md

 # langs

-A small monorepo for experiments across Python, Scala, Java, and LLM/RAG.
+A small monorepo for experiments across Python, Scala, Java, Gleam, and LLM/RAG.

 ## Overview
 - Central place to prototype ideas in multiple languages.